beyond-decentralized/AIRport/apis/check-in/README.md

 # check-in

-Airport check-in is the process whereby passengers (data entities) are accepted by an airline (your application) at the airport prior to travel (running of the application).
+"Airport check-in is the process whereby passengers (data entities) are accepted by an airline (your application) at the airport prior to travel (running of the application)."

+Data Access Object (DAO) and serialization APIs.